 The Royal Bengal Tiger

-Females can give birth to between two - six cubs which they raise all by themselves.
+Females give birth to between two - six cubs which they raise all by themselves.
 Cubs cannot hunt until they are 18 months and remain with their mothers for at least two or three years before they find their territory.

 The Indian Leopard

-The Indian Leopard, known as Tendua or Baghera, is mostly found in forests, including coniferous, dry deciduous, temperate, and tropical rainforests.
+The Indian Leopard, also known as Tendua or Baghera, is mostly found in forests, including coniferous, dry deciduous, temperate, and tropical rainforests.
 Like their African counterparts, Indian Leopards do not live in groups and prefer to live and hunt on their own.
 Leopards are characterized by their spots.
 Their belly, throat, and chest are white and the back of their ears are black.
 The markings on their bodies define the type of habitat - leopards living in densely vegetated forests have darker spots.
-The Indian Leopards are not so fussy about what they eat compared to other big cats.
+The Indian Leopards are not particular about what they eat compared to other big cats.
 In addition to antelopes and wild hogs, they can also eat birds, jackals, domestic pets, fish, and stock animals.
 The leopard usually attacks from behind, clamping their strong jaws aimed at the neck and throat of their prey.

-Named after the cloud-shaped patterns found on their skin, clouded leopards are the smallest of all the big cats and are found in the Himalayan hill forests of the Northeast.
+Named after the cloud-shaped patterns found on their skin, clouded leopards are the smallest of all the big cats and are found in the Himalayan hill forests of Northeast India.
 Listed as vulnerable by IUCN, the Clouded Leopards are considered the most talented climbers in the cat family.
 Clouded Leopard National Park of Tripura is India’s first dedicated wildlife park to Clouded Leopards.
 They prefer grasslands, shrubs, sub-tropical and dense tropical forests.
 In India, Dampa Tiger Reserve in Mizoram has the highest population densities of clouded leopards.
 The Clouded Leopard is the state animal of Meghalaya and has been added to India’s Recovery Program for Critically Endangered Species to facilitate more research and strengthen conservation efforts.

 Did you know the glorious snow leopard is a holder of many records?
 They are the highest living land predator and the only cat that cannot roar.
 They also have the longest tail in proportion to their body length which they use for balance and to wrap it around their body to keep warm.